Employer Insights

 While some occupations are exempt from overtime requirements under the FLSA, Pennsylvania Minimum Wage legislation may require otherwise.

-Businesses that are struggling with managing overtime and controlling labor spend may want to learn more about what is employee scheduling, and the value of employee scheduling software.
+Businesses that are struggling with managing overtime and budgeting labor may want to learn more about what is employee scheduling, and the value of employee scheduling software.

 Pennsylvania Overtime Compensation & Pay